berrak/mcu_c_code_styleguide/README.md

 ### Always use <stdint.h> defined integer types

 Include `<stdint.h>` in the top header file.
-The compiler will with these types always generate the expected varaible sizes regardless of used micro controller (mcu).
+The compiler will with these types, always generate the expected variable sizes regardless of used micro controller (mcu).
 Get in the habit to use the same `type` in code, unless required by register requirements or use of a negative integer.
 Consider integer range, size and decide which `type` to prefer.
 Being consistent in code helps maintenance and any errors are easier to find.
-For literals long L, l and unsigned long UL, ul are added after a constant (e.g. `0x0024UL`) and is of 8 bytes length.
+For literals, long L, l and unsigned long UL, ul are added after a constant (e.g. `0x0024UL`) and is of 8 bytes length.
 | <stdint.h> types | range | size |
 | -----------|-------|------|
 | uint8_t | 0 to 255 | 1 byte |